zhaori96/krot/README.md

 ```

 ## Using the Global Instance
-You can simplify the process by utilizing the global instance provided by KR:
+You can simplify the process by utilizing the global instance provided by krot:
 ```go
     krot.Start()
     defer krot.Stop()